enactjs/templates/packages/typescript/template/README.md

 ### `npm run lint`

-Runs syntax analysis on JavaScript files using the Enact configuration of Eslint and on TypeScript files using TSLint.
-NOTE: For TSLint, no rules are enabled.
-Update `tslint.json` to add rules.
+Runs syntax analysis on JavaScript files using the Enact configuration of Eslint and on TypeScript files using ESLint.

 ### `npm run test` and `npm run test-watch`